By Rob Shaul

 I’ve heard the argument that “legacy” members’ job experience and tactical knowledge can make up for decreased fitness.
 Don’t be distracted by this argument.
 The nature of the work is it’s unpredictable, and first responders need to be physically prepared for the worst.
 Legacy members should know this more than anyone.

-We first published this article in April, 2016 and received significant feedback/reaction.
+After we published this article in April 2016, we received significant feedback/reaction.
 Click HERE to read how others reacted.